 - If your child takes too much of this medicine, or if someone else takes this medicine, first call the Central Ohio Poison Center at 1-800-222-1222 (TTY 614-228-2272).
 They will tell you what to do.

-- The doctor has prescribed this medicine for your child only.
+- This medicine has been prescribed for your child only.
 Do not give it to anyone else.

 - Tell your child’s teacher, school nurse, coach, babysitter and others your child is taking this medicine and what side effects to watch for.

-- Your child’s school will need a note from you and from the doctor if the medicine is to be given at school by the school nurse.
+- Your child’s school may need a note from you and from the health care provider if the medicine is to be given at school by the school nurse.